astroprofsmith/intromodern.github.io/_sources/c9examples.md

-at different angles, then you could make a plot where your horizontal axis is $(1-\cos{\theta})$ and your vertical axis is $1/E_{\rm photlab}$, then you would expect to see a straight line relationship, where the y-intercept is not differnt from the known original value of
+at different angles, then you could make a plot where your horizontal axis is $(1-\cos{\theta})$ and your vertical axis is $1/E_{\rm photlab}$, then you would expect to see a straight line relationship, where the y-intercept is not different from the known original value of
 $1/E_{\rm phot}$.
 In which case you could interpret the slope of the line as giving you an estimate of $1/E_0$, which would mean that the reciprocal of the slope would be an estimate of the rest energy of the